cuiyongbo/hello-world/my_wiki/military_terms.rst

 | Usage: The theif made off  with $5 million in loot.
 |
 | militia  [民兵，预备役]
-| Definition: a millitary force that is raised from the civil population to supplement a regular army in an emergency.
+| Definition: a military force that is raised from the civil population to supplement a regular army in an emergency.
 |
 | mercenary [雇佣兵]
 | Definition: a professional soldier hired to serve in a foreign country.